learn-co-curriculum/dsc-phase-4-choosing-a-dataset-v3/README.md

 #### Aim for a Proof of Concept

 There are many approaches to NLP problems - start with something simple and iterate from there.
 For example, you could start by limiting your analysis to positive and negative Tweets only, allowing you to build a binary classifier.
 Then you could add in the neutral Tweets to build out a multiclass classifier.
-You may also consider using some of the more advanced NLP methods in the Mod 4 Appendix.

 #### Evaluation